djmckee/ProjectCrescendoApp/README.md

 ----
 - Android Studio 2.0
 - Android SDK API Level 23
+- An Android phone running Android 5.0 onward _(we've tested the app thoroughly on an HTC One M8, so we recommend that specific device)_.
-- Internet connection to donwload Gradle dependencies
+- Internet connection to download Gradle dependencies